 Believe it or not, but activated charcoal and cat litter can eliminate unpleasant smells, too.
 Fill a sock with charcoal or cat litter, and put it inside your shoes overnight.

-Now that you know how to clean shoe insoles, you won’t have to put up with smelly shoes ever again!
-Perhaps more importantly, your insoles should now last you longer, which in turn will lengthen the life of your hiking boots too.
+Now that you know how to clean shoe insoles, (we hope) you won’t have to put up with smelly shoes ever again!
+Perhaps your insoles will now last you longer too, which in turn will lengthen the life of your hiking boots too.

 Hope our post here on how to clean shoe insoles has convinced you that maintaining your hiking boots doesn’t require a large investment such as fancy shoe cleaning sprays or a new pair of boots.
 With a couple of pantry staples and a decent mount of patience your hiking shoes can be as good as new.